3 Easy-to-Avoid Mistakes When Redeeming Citi ThankYou Points

 But you can only transfer ThankYou points to airlines if you have the Citi Premier or Citi Prestige card.
 These cards also make your ThankYou points worth more when you use them to pay for travel through the ThankYou travel site.
-With the Citi Premier℠ Card, your ThankYou points are worth 1.25 cents toward travel, like flights, rental cars, hotels and cruises, booked through Citi’s website.
-And with the Citi Prestige card, your points are worth 1.25 cents each toward airfare booked through Citi’s travel center (on September 1st this will be reduced to 1 cent each for the Prestige card).
+With the Citi Premier Card, your ThankYou points are worth 1.25 cents toward travel — like flights, rental cars, hotels and cruises — booked through Citi’s website.
+And with the Citi Prestige card, your points are worth 1.25 cents each toward airfare booked through Citi’s travel center (on September 1, 2019 this will be reduced to 1 cent each for the Prestige card).

 If you don’t have either of those cards, then you should aim to get at least 1 cent in value per Citi ThankYou point.
 You can do this by using your points to pay for travel through the ThankYou portal or by redeeming for gift cards.
 Keep in mind, that if you’re booking hotels through the Citi travel center, the prices can be higher than when you book directly with the hotel or through other sites.
 So always double-check that you’re getting the best price.

 As easy as it is to get value from your Citi ThankYou points, there are some simple mistakes you’ll want to be sure to avoid.

-You can transfer up to 100,000 Citi ThankYou points from one account to another for free each year.
-But, once you transfer the points they expire in 90 days.
-And there is nothing you can do to extend the expiration date.
+You can transfer up to 100,000 Citi ThankYou points from one Citi ThankYou account to another for free each year.
+But once you transfer the points, they expire in 90 days and there is nothing you can do to extend the expiration date.

 So don’t share points with another account until you’re ready to redeem them.

 Also, if you have the Citi Rewards+ card, the 10% points rebate is not valid on transferred points.
 But you can get the 10% rebate on travel-partner points transfers if you also have a card that allows you to transfer to airline partners, like the Citi Premier.

 Some transferable points, like Chase Ultimate Rewards, are worth 1 cent each as cash back.
-No other reward is as straight forward as cash back.
+No other reward is as straightforward as cash back.
 No headaches, no wasting time trying to maximize the value of your points.

-It’s low hanging fruit, but it’s something you should avoid like the plague when it comes to redeeming your Citi ThankYou points because you’ll only get .5 cents per point in value when you redeem for cash back or a statement credit.
+It’s low-hanging fruit, but it’s something you should avoid like the plague when it comes to redeeming your Citi ThankYou points because you’ll only get .5 cents per point in value when you redeem for cash back or a statement credit.

 3. Thou Shalt Not Use Citi ThankYou Points for Merchandise Purchases

-There are a slew of different types of points you can use to make purchases at Amazon, like Hilton points, AMEX Membership Rewards points, and Citi ThankYou points.
+There are a slew of different types of points you can use to make purchases at Amazon, like Hilton points, Amex Membership Rewards points, and Citi ThankYou points.
 The one thing they all have in common is that it’s generally a terrible use of your points.

-Your ThankYou points are worth around .8 cents toward merchandise purchases at stores like Amazon, Best Buy, and 1-800-Flowers.
+Your ThankYou points are worth around .8 cents toward merchandise at stores like Amazon, Best Buy, and 1-800-Flowers.
 But you can use ThankYou points, at rate of 1 cent each, to purchase Best Buy or 1-800-Flowers gift cards.